MetalVolt/Freedom-Planet-2-Archipelago/README.md

 Next, go to the `Assemblies` category in the `Dependencies` for the project, then delete the `Assembly-CSharp` and `Rewired_Core` references.
 Right click on the Assemblies category and click `Add Assembly Reference...`, then click `Browse...` and navigate to Freedom Planet 2's install directory.
 Open the `FP2_Data` directory, then the `Managed` directory and select the `Assembly-CSharp.dll` and `Rewired_Core.dll` files.
 Click Add, then OK.

 You should now be able to right click the solution and choose `Rebuild` to build the mod.
+Though it is recommended to change the build configuration from `Debug` to `Release`, as the debug build prints a lot more console messages, some of which spoil what items are at a location.

 ## Installing

 First off, install [BepInEx 5](https://github.com/BepInEx/BepInEx/releases/latest) into Freedom Planet 2 (make sure to use the x86 version, as the game is a 32-bit application rather than a 64-bit one).
 Then create an `Archipelago` folder in the `BepInEx/plugins` directory.
-Copy the `Archipelago.MultiClient.Net`, `Freedom_Planet_2_Archipelago` and `Newtonsoft.Json` DLLs from the build (`bin/Debug/net35`) into this folder.
+Copy the `Archipelago.MultiClient.Net`, `Freedom_Planet_2_Archipelago` and `Newtonsoft.Json` DLLs from the build (`bin/Debug/net35` or `bin/Release/net35` into this folder.
 Then grab the `clang32` version of [c-wspp-websocket-sharp](https://github.com/black-sliver/c-wspp-websocket-sharp/releases/latest) and extract the `c-wspp` and `websocket-sharp` DLLs to this folder as well.

 It is also HEAVILY recommended to enable the BepInEx console.
 To do this, go to the `BepInEx/config` and open `BepInEx.cfg` in a text editor.
 There, find the `Enabled = false` line under `[Logging.Console]` and change it to `Enabled = true`.